Nonviolence and Anti-Harassment Policy

 C. Disciplinary Action for Non-compliance

-In addition to the recommendations of the FANG core member(s) involved in resolving the conflict and/or the recommendations of the conflict resolution team, appropriate additional disciplinary action may be taken against any FANG core or FANG working group member who violates FANG’s nonviolence or anti-harassment policies.
-Based on the seriousness of the offense, disciplinary action may include verbal or written reprimand, suspension or termination of membership in the FANG community.
+In addition to the recommendations of the FANG Member(s) involved in resolving the conflict and/or the recommendations of the conflict resolution team, appropriate additional disciplinary action may be taken against any FANG Member or volunteer who violates FANG’s nonviolence or anti-harassment policies.
+Based on the seriousness of the offense, disciplinary action may include verbal or written reprimand, suspension or termination of membership or volunteer opportunities in the FANG community.

 D. Post-Management and Re-establishment of Normality

 Once the conflict has been brought to closure, one or more members of FANG and or the conflict resolution team will continue to assist the involved parties and FANG as a whole to return to normalcy.
 This will include but is not limited to providing continuing support to the affected parties and providing information to bring closure to the FANG community as a whole.
 The information provided may be limited by the non-consent of parties involved and/or limited to the barest minimum necessary to protect affected individuals but reasonably necessary to bring closure to the FANG community.
 Such information can be limited to no information at all if that information is not necessary to bring closure to the wider FANG community.